 - Water is not available to fill up RVs.
 The water table is too low for a well so the park must truck it up every day.
 The closest town to fill up at is Moab, UT.

 - Pets must be leashed and attended to at all times while outdoors.
 Pets may not be left outside unattended.
 Doggy waste bags are available throughout the park.

 - Fires are permitted in the established fire pits of the park; however, wood can not be gathered from the environment.
 Bundles of wood are sold at the Visitor Center and Entrance Station or in Moab.

-- Keep your campsites clean.
-While we are not in bear country, any animal that gets human food can become a nuisance animal and pose a threat to the safety of self and property.
+- Keep your campsite clean.
+While we are not in “bear country,” any animal that gets human food can become a nuisance animal and pose a threat to the safety of self and property.
 Food and trash must be kept in hard-sided containers or vehicles.